Olical/EventEmitter/README.md

 EventEmitter will always be tested and working perfectly in all of them before a release.
 I will not release anything I think is riddled with bugs.
 However, if you do spot one, please [submit it as an issue](https://github.com/Wolfy87/EventEmitter/issues) and I will get right on it.

+## Cloning

+You can clone the repository with your generic clone commands as a standalone repository or submodule.

+    git clone git://github.com/Wolfy87/EventEmitter.git
+    git submodule add git://github.com/Wolfy87/EventEmitter.git assets/js/EventEmitter

+If you wish to run the tests you will also need to fetch the required submodules.
+You can do that with the following command.

+    git submodule update --init

 ## License (MIT)

 Copyright (c) 2012 Oliver Caldwell